sprintcorp/EventApp/readme.md

     composer install

-Copy the example env file and make the required configuration changes (DATABASE_URL)
+Create .env file if it does not exist and copy the .env.example to .env file and make the required configuration changes (DATABASE_URL)

     cp .env.example .env(WIndows)